istio/istio.io/_docs/tasks/traffic-management/ingress.md

    which risks leaking the key/cert.
 You can change the Role-Based Access Control (RBAC) rules to protect them.
    See (Link TBD) for details.

-1. Replace the previous `Gateway` definition with a server section for the port 443.
+1. Add to the previous `Gateway` definition a server section for the port 443.

    > The location of the certificate and the private key MUST be `/etc/istio/ingressgateway-certs`, or the gateway will fail to load them.